MineRobber9000/cotalib/saves/README.md

  - `libsave.py` *(lib)* - Includes a save loading library with exports (currently only to JSON).
  - `*.lua` - any .lua files are needed to ease issues with parsing lume.lua serialized tables.
  - `savetojson.py` - currently outputs all available savefile keys and converts `examplelua.save` to `examplesave.json`
+ - `jsontosave.py` - outputs all savefile keys and attempts to reconstruct the save that resulted in `examplesave.json`

 ## Explanation